With Rady before first setting off for the Neblina Mountains. Rio Orinoco (Samariapo port), Venezuela.

 And finaly the car!
-Ferry to National Park Noel Kempff Mercado across Paraguá river.
+A ferry across the Paraguá River to Noel Kempff Mercado National Park.
 Bolivia.

 We have cleared the jungle path to messeta Huanchaca repeatedly several years.
 For cars it is no more passable now.
 NP Noel Kempff Mercado, Bolivia.